When networking or conducting informational interviews, use open-ended questions to create an engaging conversation.

 - How does the organization demonstrate an inclusive environment?
 Does it feel inclusive?

-- What support, initiatives, and/or training around diversity and inclusion are in place for employees once they have joined your organization? ( i.e., onboarding processes, affinity groups, mentorship programs, leadership development, etc.).
+- What support, initiatives, and/or training are in place for employees once they have joined your organization? ( i.e., onboarding processes, affinity groups, mentorship programs, leadership development, etc.).

 - How active are employees within the areas?
-What expectations are communicated with respect to engagement in this work?
+What are the expectations for staff engagement in this work?